jafbath/survivorProject/readme.md

 - Your front-end must use React and leverage the backend API in the above requirements.
-- You must use React Router to handle multiple views.
 - You must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either `fetch` or `axios`).